 Silver is mined from the earth with other metals and isolated by refining processes.
-Silver must be refined numerous times in order to remove all the dross - scum or foreign matter that corrupts the purity of the metal (Pr 17:3; Ps 12:6).
-After all the dross has been removed, the pure silver can be formed into a fine vessel of beauty with the right characteristics.
+Silver must be refined numerous times to remove all the dross – the scum or foreign matter that corrupts the purity of the metal (Pr 17:3; Ps 12:6).
+After all the dross has been removed, the pure silver can be formed into a beautiful vessel with the excellent traits of silver.

-Here is a wonderful proverb - an obscure and pithy saying carrying a valuable lesson of human experience or wisdom.
+Here is a wonderful proverb – an obscure and pithy saying carrying a valuable lesson of human experience or wisdom.
 The proverb does not intend to teach or warn metallurgists or refiners, but it instead borrows a lesson from their work to apply to civil government in particular, and all units of society in general.
-See the immediate context (Pr 25:5).
+The immediate context is helpful (Pr 25:5).

 A king or other civil ruler must choose noble and wise counselors for his cabinet.
 Once a covetous, dishonest, or wicked person is detected, at any level of government, he must be quickly put out.
 By this holy example to the nation, which preserves the government’s maximum integrity, the nation can be a beautiful and righteous thing (Pr 14:34).

 The power and riches of civil government attract sycophants, covetous men, lazy fools, seditious men, traitors, and unprincipled tyrants.
 If they are allowed to remain in office, the trustworthiness of the ruler and his delegated authority is compromised.
 What God intended for the safety and prosperity of men becomes their enemy and destroyer.